Overengined/MYASM/README.md

 # MYASM
-A small python-driven virtual asm
+A small python-driven virtual asm that works on a python-driven virtual disk.
+Inspired by BASIC and LMC.

 ## Usage
 Use `python myasm.py yourprogram.myasm`